mixiopro/vibevideo-mcp/readme.md

 These instructions assume a Unix-like OS (Mac/Linux), but should be adaptable for Windows.
 Docker instructions below.

+- Start the Python backend first (main.py)
+- Then start the Node backend (npm run dev in ffmpeg-frontend)
+- Then run the Python agent (ollamarun.py) for natural language jobs
 ---

 ## Clone the Repo